Lumexio/Lumexio/README.md

 - 🌱 I’m currently learning **Flutter and Electron**

-- 👨‍💻 All of my projects are available at [Available soon](Available soon)
+- 👨‍💻 All info about me and my experience are available at my [Portfolio](https://lumexio.github.io/portfolio/)

 - 📫 How to reach me **lumexio.dev@gmail.com**